Unlinked monotone regression: Convergence Rates of the Minimum Contrast Estimator

 as $\vert t \vert \to \infty$, for some $\alpha > 0, \beta > 0$ and constants $d_0 > 0, d_1 > 0$. \end{assumption}

-In the above definition we provide for supersmoothness we deviate from the one given by \cite{Fan91} in (1.3) by taking the same exponent $\alpha$ in the lower and upper bound, for simplicity. \begin{remark} Under the same Assumptions \ref{assm:A0:basic:m0-Xi}--\ref{assm:A3:f0-bounded}, \ref{assm:A4'}, and \ref{assm:A5}, we have for any $[a,b] \subset (0,1)$ such that $0 < F_0(a) \le F_0(b) < 1$ that
+In the above definition we provide for supersmoothness we deviate from the one given by \cite{Fan91} in (1.3) by taking the same exponent $\alpha$ in the lower and upper bound, for simplicity. \begin{theo} Under the Assumptions \ref{assm:A0:basic:m0-Xi}--\ref{assm:A3:f0-bounded}, \ref{assm:A4'}, and \ref{assm:A5}, we have for any $[a,b] \subset (0,1)$ such that $0 < F_0(a) \le F_0(b) < 1$ that